-- The description lines can't lead into the display URL.
-For example, the second description line can't say, "See this site:" or "Learn more at..."
+- Examples: The description line includes "See this site:" or "Learn more at..."

-- The display URL field can't be used as another line of ad text.
+Using the display URL field as another line of ad text

 If you're targeting certain countries in Eastern Europe and Asia, you can make longer text ads by selecting the "I would like to create a longer text ad" option when creating your new text ad.
 Learn more about longer text ads including their character limits.

-- Check your ad's headline, description lines, and display URL to see where you exceeded the character limits.
+- Read the policy above to see what isn't allowed for text ads.
+Be sure to check your ad's headline, description, and URL to see if you exceeded the character limits.

 - Exception: You can request longer ads if your ad is targeting these countries: Azerbaijan, Belarus, China, Hong Kong, Japan, Kazakhstan, Kyrgyzstan, Russian Federation, South Korea, Taiwan, Tajikistan, Turkmenistan, Ukraine, or Uzbekistan.

 If your ad violates this policy, edit it to make it comply.

 - On your Ads page, hover over the ad you want to edit.

 - Click the pencil icon next to your ad to edit it.

 - Click Save when you're done.